Bible Study · Guided · Romans

 "Therefore, since we are justified by faith, we have peace with God through our Lord Jesus Christ."
 Romans 5:1

-Verses 3–5 add something that can startle a reader: "we also rejoice in our sufferings."
-Paul is not romanticizing pain.
-He names a chain: suffering produces endurance, endurance produces character, and character produces hope.
-The chain is not automatic.
-It requires the willingness to stay in the difficulty rather than exit it.
-But the terminus of the chain is hope "that does not disappoint," because at its end is not a feeling but a Person: "God's love has been poured into our hearts through the Holy Spirit which has been given to us" (v.5).
-This is the first explicit appearance of the Holy Spirit in Romans 1–5, and it arrives here, at the place where suffering is being redeemed.
+Then verses 3–5 say something that leaves many people confused: "we also rejoice in our sufferings."
+This is an important matter of Catholic faith that's often misunderstood.
+Paul is not romanticizing pain or saying that pain in and of itself is a good thing.
+He traces the chain that suffering creates: first suffering, endurance is required, that endurance produces character, character produces hope.
+The chain doesn't run on its own.
+It requires staying in the difficulty instead of getting out.
+But at the end of that chain is hope "that does not disappoint."
+The hope he's talking about isn't a feeling, but a Person: "God's love has been poured into our hearts through the Holy Spirit which has been given to us" (v.
+5).
+The Holy Spirit appears here for the first time in Romans, right at the place where suffering is being redeemed.

 Word Study εἰρήνη / שָׁלוֹם eirēnē / shalom ay-RAY-nay / sha-LOME G1515